 Find a therapist in Concord, California that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Concord, to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Concord, to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 Overview of Mental Health Resources Concord, California

 The charming city of Concord, California is the largest of its county.
-As per a 2017 estimate from the U.S. Census Bureau, roughly 130,000 people live in Concord.
+As per a 2019 estimate from the U.S. Census Bureau, roughly 130,000 people live in Concord.
 That number is steadily increasing each year because of how attractive the area is.
 On top of the gorgeous views the city’s dwellings and other buildings have to offer, Concord has plenty of amenities available for residents.
 Around just about every corner is a popular place to shop, catch some entertainment, and grab a bite to eat.
 Also, if you are the type of person who enjoys taking walks as opposed to driving, you are in luck.
 The downtown neighborhoods are fantastic as a good deal of interesting places to go are within walking distance.

-Studies suggest the primary motivating factor behind a family’s decision to move has to do with a job opportunity, which holds true for most American cities these days.
-That being said, not everyone in the market for a job is able to land one.
+Studies suggest the primary motivating factor behind a family’s decision to move has to do with a job opportunity, which holds for most American cities these days.
+That being said, not everyone in the market for a job can land one.
 Plenty of people go jobless every year, despite their willingness to participate in the workforce.
 Concord, California has an exceptionally high rate of unemployment, coming in at roughly 15 percent above the national average.
 Unemployment tends to breed poverty.
 Experts are saying that relatively unhealthy aspects of Concord’s economy are contributing to an overarching complex problem: the city is currently going through a “mental health crisis.”
-Let’s break down what the mental health situation in Concord looks like, how it got to be so poor, and what you can do to reach out to a therapist that can help if you are in need.
+Let’s break down what the mental health situation in Concord looks like, how it got to be so poor, and what you can do to reach out to a therapist who can help if you are in need.

 First of all, the city of Concord’s economy is not ideal.
-Plenty of people are experiencing the effects of having low to no income in a high cost of living environment.
+Plenty of people are experiencing the effects of having low to no income in a high-cost-of-living environment.
 As mentioned before, the area has an unemployment rate of 15 points greater than the rest of the nation.
 Certainly, one of the symptoms of having a high number of people out of work is additional poverty.
-Regrettably, Concord no exception.
+Regrettably, Concord is no exception.
 While most people in Concord are comparatively well-off, financially speaking, a good chunk of the population is struggling to make ends meet.
-According to the Substance Abuse and Mental Health Services Administration, adults that are living below the federal poverty level are more than two times as likely to be dealing with a diagnosable mental health condition.
+According to the Substance Abuse and Mental Health Services Administration, adults who are living below the federal poverty level are more than two times as likely to be dealing with a diagnosable mental health condition.
 In addition to poverty increasing the chance of the presence of mental illness, it also may exaggerate the experience by making it more difficult to receive access to proper care.